easycalculator-org/easycalculator/about.markdown

 <div class="container">
 <h1>About US - EasyCalculator</h1>
-<p>Welcome to <strong>EasyCalculator</strong>, a free online calculator designed to make complex calculations easy and accessible for everyone.</p>
+<p>Welcome to <strong>EasyCalculator</strong>, a free online calculator designed to make complex calculations easy and simple for everyone.</p>
 <h3>Why We Built This</h3>
-<p>We believe that everyone should have access to accurate, easy-to-use, and reliable calculation tools without cost barriers.
-By making our calculator open-source, we invite developers, educators, and enthusiasts to contribute, improve, and expand its capabilities.</p>
+<p>We believe that everyone should have access to accurate and  easy-to-use calculation tools without financial limitations.
+By making our calculator open-source, we are invite developers, educators, and enthusiasts to contribute, improve, and expand its capabilities.</p>
 <h3>Open-Source & Community-Driven</h3>
 <p>Our project is <strong>fully open-source</strong>, and we encourage contributions!
 If you're a developer, you can check out our <a href="https://github.com/easycalculator-org/easycalculator" class="text-primary">GitHub repository</a>, suggest improvements, or add new features.</p>
 <div class="row mt-4">